kb-dev-lab/sanic.js/README.md

 ## Experimental functions

 To create this library, I do some bench tests on each function detailed in EcmaScript.
 But sometimes, natives functions are faster.
-I consider these functions I wrote and were slower than natives functions are **experimental functions**.
+So I keep my bad functions and I call them **experimental functions**.
 That's why there are more functions available in benchmarks than in lib.

 If you want to test the performance of these functions (in the case of you want to help this library or others things) :